Usa travel guide

 The Best Time to Visit USA

-Generally, the best time to visit the national parks, such as Yosemite and Rainier, is during the summer months.
+Generally, the best time to visit the national parks, such as Yosemite and Mount Rainier, is during the summer months.
 This is when hiking trails are accessible and the mild weather allows for several backcountry camping opportunities.

 If you want to visit New York, the time around the winter holidays is magical.
 But fall is also ideal for the fall foliage.
 On the other hand, California is best to be seen in spring or fall, when weather is mild and not too hot.

-Additionally, if your dream is to visit Hawaii, winter is the best time to go but it’s also the most crowded one.
+Also, if your dream is to visit Hawaii, winter is the best time to go but it’s also the most crowded one.

 USA Travel Guide: Best places to visit